apollographql/apollo-client/react-docs/source/subscriptions.md

 });
 ```

-<h2 id="subscribe-to-data">Subscribe to data</h2>
+<h2 id="subscribe-to-more">subscribeToMore</h2>

-With GraphQL subscriptions your client will be alerted on push from the server and you can choose how to handle it:
+With GraphQL subscriptions your client will be alerted on push from the server and you should choose the pattern that fits your application the most:

-* Just use it as a notification and run any logic you want when it happens, for example alerting the user or refetching data
+* You can either use it as a notification and run any logic you want when it fires, for example alerting the user or refetching data
 * Use the subscription's selection set to get data with the notification and merge that data into the store

 We will focus on the latter.